+'''

 isis.reflector.facet.filterVisibility=false

+'''

-Filtering is supported by the Wicket viewer, and by the WrapperFactory domain service (provided the wrapper's execution mode is not "skip rules").
-However the Restful Objects viewer does not currently support filtering.
+Filtering is supported by the Wicket viewer and the Restful Objects viewer, and also by the WrapperFactory domain service (provided the wrapper's execution mode is not "skip rules").

 In order for the framework to perform this filtering of collections, be aware that the framework takes a copy of the original collection, filters on the collection, and returns that filtered collection rather than the original.